rsdoiel/fdx/testdata.md

 # About the test data

-The [fountain](fountain.io) website has some good files for reviewing formatting between founting, fdx and PDF.
+The [fountain](fountain.io) website has some good files for reviewing formatting difference between fountain, fdx and PDF.
 Some are referenced in the test programs but they are optional.
-It is not clear to me the licensing arrangements so I have not included them in this repository.
+It is not clear to me the licensing arrangements for the text so I have not included them in this repository.

-If you want to include them in the test go to the fountain website and download them and place them in the _testdata_ directory.
+If you want to include them in the test sequence go to the fountain website and download them and place them in the _testdata_ directory.
 When you run `go test` they will be found and included in the basic test process.